gorghoa/ScenarioStateBehatExtension/README.md

 your system through `When` steps and finally testing the resulting state via the `Then` steps.

-When testing a system like a single page app or a statefull website, the resulting state of our steps is handled by the system itself (either by the browser, or by the php session, etc.).
+When testing a system like a single page app or a stateful website, the resulting state of our steps is handled by the system itself (either by the browser, or by the php session, etc.).

 But, when you are testing a stateless system, chiefly an API, then the resulting state of our steps is handled by no one.
 This is the case for this extension.

 ## Installation